istio-ecosystem/sail-operator/docs/README.md

     kubectl label namespace bookinfo istio-injection=enabled
     kubectl apply -n bookinfo -f https://raw.githubusercontent.com/istio/istio/release-1.22/samples/bookinfo/platform/kube/bookinfo.yaml
     ```
-Note: if the `Istio` resource name is other than default, you need to label the namespace with the revision name.
+Note: if the `Istio` resource name is other than `default`, you need to set the `istio.io/rev` label to the name of the `Istio` resource instead of adding the `istio-injection=enabled` label.

 5. Perform the update of the control plane by changing the version in the Istio resource